 2016CLC celebrates 25 years of protecting land by introducing a rebranded logo and website.

-2017Landowners Tracy and Chris Smawley, the City of Charlotte and CLC work together to protect 24 acres of forest along Mountain Island Lake through a conservation easement, expanding the Catawba Wildflower Glen.
+2017The City of Charlotte's Tree Canopy Preservation Program and CLC work together to protect 24 acres of forest along Mountain Island Lake through a conservation easement, expanding the Catawba Wildflower Glen.

 With help from its supporters, CLC purchases Jane's Meadow Bog, a piece of critical habitat for the threatened bog turtle, North America's smallest turtle.